-Often, several metrics comprise overall quality acceptance criteria.
-Other times a single metric determines quality level.
+Often, several metrics comprise the overall quality acceptance criteria.
+Other times a single metric determines the quality level.
 It depends on the project.
 Two quality metrics for outsourcing tech support are service availability and customer satisfaction.

 Metrics in this category generally measure the time it takes to complete a task or satisfy a request.
 Responsiveness metrics are of critical importance to consumers and clients.
 They figure prominently in their perception of the quality of service delivered.

 Metrics in this category measure a provider’s effectiveness at delivering service at a reasonable cost.
 Using only cost metrics to determine efficiency doesn’t tell the whole story.
-It misses the relationship between volume of work and effectiveness of delivery.
+It misses the relationship between the volume of work and the effectiveness of delivery.

 Increased efficiency often reduces costs, increases profits, or both.
 Sharing benefits with the provider is a good way to encourage it to seek efficiency improvements.

 Efficiency metrics usually translate into the same volume of service for less money or a greater volume of service for the same money.
 Key metrics here include cost/effort efficiency (cost per support call) and team utilization (percentage of time spent on support).

 Choosing the right metrics for a service-level agreement can be challenging.
 But metrics are critical to judging a provider’s performance as well as the success of an outsourcing project.
 Using the three-step process outlined above simplifies the effort.

 Action Point: Review the metrics for an existing SLA.
 Slot them into one of the four categories above.
 Then determine if you have a “balanced scorecard” that you can use to judge both the provider’s performance and the project’s success.